mturnerFC/SudokuWizardJS/README.md

 A class to move from the strategy documentation back to the solver.
 It includes code to restore the display to its previous state and load a selected puzzle into the display.

+## Spinner.js
+An activity indicator.
+Code from the internet.
+Added Jan 2021.

 ## Strategy.js
 Loads the appropriate strategy document from the server.
 The selected strategy then turns blue.

+## UIColors.js
+Gather all the colors used (excluding candidate background colors) in one spot for maintainability and consistency.
+Added Jan 2021.